On this page

 Manufacturer's declaration

-- To request a template of the manufacturer's declaration, contact your local CFIA office
+- To request a template of the Manufacturer's Declaration (accessible only on the Government of Canada network – RDIMS 15576674), contact your local CFIA office.

 5. Labelling, packaging and marking requirements